bojand/talks/fsto-2018-grpc/slides.md

 - Install `protoc` compiler
 - Compile `.proto` file to generate language-specific code
 - Generated code is not to be edited
-- Generated code is not idomatic for the target language, and is optimized for performance
+- Generated code is not necessarily idomatic for the target language
-- Use generated code for serialization and deserialization of data

 ---